-Council employees are required to adhere to procurement guidelines at all times when purchasing goods, works and services.
+Council contractors/representatives are required to adhere to procurement guidelines at all times when purchasing goods, works and services.
 This will ensure that purchasing is conducted in an open and accountable manner, is risk free, and represents best value for Council.

-Council staff who are involved in Council purchasing processes or planning processes in any way must be particularly alert for possible conflicts of interest.
+Council contractor/representative who are involved in Council purchasing processes or planning processes in any way must be particularly alert for possible conflicts of interest.

-For further information, refer to Council's Procurement Policy on Webstar or contact the Contracts Unit.
+For further information, refer to Council's Procurement Policy contact the Contracts Unit.